loudmouse/reddit_clone/README.md

 # README

 This is an app which is a VERY basic Reddit imitation.
-The user may sign up, submit a link, and comment on, upvote, downvote links.
+The user may sign up, submit a link, and comment on, upvote, and downvote links.

 Feedback is encouraged.
 Find me on Twitter: https://twitter.com/loudmouse312